onihusube/spook/README.md

 # spook

-spook is immidiate functions library.
+spook is immediate functions library.

-immidiate function is consteval function for C++20.
+immediate function is consteval function for C++20.

+- type safe
+- no undefined behavior